sury4su/Scan-Your-Local-Network-for-Open-Ports/README.md

 Save your capture as .pcapng or .pcap file.

 ⚠️ Security Notes

-Port	                Risk Description
-135/139/445 	SMB-related; can be exploited if not secured or patched 7070/8089	    Rarely used; verify they are legitimate 8000	        Often development-related — restrict to localhost if possible
+135/139/445- 	SMB-related; can be exploited if not secured or patched

+7070/8089-	    Rarely used; verify they are legitimate

+8000-	        Often development-related — restrict to localhost if possible

 ✅ Outcome
 *Identified active devices and open ports

-*Gained hands-on experience using Nmap and Wireshark *Learned to interpret basic network-level activity *Understood basic risks in exposed services
+*Gained hands-on experience using Nmap and Wireshark

+*Learned to interpret basic network-level activity

+*Understood basic risks in exposed services